Natsume-197/NadeOCR/README.md

 - Decompress the file in the desired directory.
 - Open the extracted folder and execute `NadeOCR.exe`.

+Note: you *must* have your google credentiales file `credentials.json` in order to use Google provider.
+More information [here](https://cloud.google.com/vision).

 ### PIP (Windows/Linux)
 - To install NadeOCR, run in command line:
 ```